 When a driver hits a vehicle from behind, the presumption is that he or she is at fault.
 It should be noted that there might be some exceptions to this rule.
 A driver who hits another vehicle from behind is considered 100 percent at fault unless he or she can show improper stopping or some other unusual traffic maneuver.

-Role of Contributory Negligence in Rear-End Accident Cases
+What is the Role of Contributory Negligence in Rear-End Accident Cases?

 Mississippi is a pure comparative negligence fault state.
 A jury might be asked to determine the percentage of fault attributable to everyone involved in the accident.
 In a rear-end collision, it can be challenging for the defendant to establish fault on the part of the plaintiff.
 If the defendant followed the rules of the road, kept a proper lookout, traveled at a safe speed, and maintained a sufficient distance between their vehicle and the vehicle ahead, it is unlikely for him or her to hit anyone from behind.